Creator / Ruth Rendell

-Ruth Rendell (born 1930) is a British Crime Writer.
-Her works can be divided into three main characters.
+Ruth Rendell (17 February 1930 – 2 May 2015) is a British Crime Writer.
+Her works can be divided into three main series.

 - The Inspector Wexford novels.
 Mystery Fiction featuring Chief Inspector Wexford and his sidekick Inspector Michael Burden.
 Now 23 books in the series

-- Her one-shot psychological crime novels, often featuring damaged protaganists and the results of them trying to live in the real world.
+- Her one-shot psychological crime novels, often featuring damaged protagonists and the results of them trying to live in the real world.

-Outside her writing, Ruth Rendell sits in the House of Lords as a Labour peer.
+Outside her writing, Ruth Rendell sat in the House of Lords as a Labour peer.

 This author's work includes examples of: